mitch101/Rails-3-Starter-Kit/README.markdown

 ## TODos

-* Add flutie in the template for nice stylesheets out of the box.
 * Add essential bookmarks to the optional section of this readme. (capybara doc, apidock, railscasts...)
 * Write-up tmbundle installs (include cucumber highlighting and running)
 * Make sure fg works in cucumber, check out and doc cuc steps from fg.